 She currently works as exhibit designer and she has collaborated with IDEA, Italian Association for Exhibition Designer.
 She also collaborated with Department of Progettazione dell’Architettura (DPA), Politecnico di Milano.
 Among other initiatives, she has been designer for the art exhibition “Edward Hopper” at Foundation Rome Museum (February-June, 2010).
 She was editor of the Italian online magazine autet.it (ended in 2013) and of interiorsforumworld.net, a web platform for Interior studies.

-This VISUAL DIARY explores the different fields of investigation of the EXHIBITION DESIGN and reveals affinities and relationships through a point of view that starts from the practice of exhibition design to arrive at its in-depth analysis.
+This VISUAL DIARY is an online “magazine” founded and edited by Chiara Rubessi.
+This magazine explores the different fields of investigation of the EXHIBITION DESIGN and reveals affinities and relationships through a point of view that starts from the practice of exhibition design to arrive at its in-depth analysis.
+Evolving its format over the years, VISUAL DIARY has become a platform for speculation and discussion for my work as a researcher and designer.
+Opened in 2010 as an immaterial repository, VISUAL DIARY broadened its content and is currently configured as an visual space on the exhibition design

 Majors: history of modern art, history of contemporary art, history and criticism of cinema, theatre history (history of Greek and Latin theater), aesthetics, italian literature.
 Minors: history of philosophy, romance philology, history of the Italian language, medieval history, contemporary history, latin literature, geography, general pedagogy, social psychology, archival, bibliography and librarianship.